ros/bond_core/ros2_migration_readme.md

 ROS2 Migration changes

-	The basic concept and design is same as ROS.
+	The basic concept and design are same as ROS.
-	Most of changes for migration has been done as per Migration guide.
+	All changes for migration have been done as per Migration guide.
 	1. Node is passed to bond constructor.
 	2. The timeout class is removed and steady timer is replaced by wall timer.
 	3. a) For each timer, timeout time is set.